michelmendonca/Australian-immigration-and-the-economy/README.md

 Project Overview

-Built a model that predicted that the Australian GDP Growth would increase by 1.87% if the pandemic did not happen by using mean_absolute_error of Linear Regression and Random Forrest models.
+Built a model that predicted that the Australian GDP Growth would have increased by 1.87% if the pandemic did not happen by using mean_absolute_error of Linear Regression and Random Forrest models.

 Scraped Three tables from
 URL: https://www.homeaffairs.gov.au/research-and-stats/files/report-migration-program-2018-19.pdf,